maged-elhabiby/YallaNow/README.md

 YallaNow aims to create a scalable, robust social networking platform focusing on group interactions, event management, and enhanced user engagement through personalized content.
 It seeks to address the need for a cohesive online community where users can effortlessly organize, discover, and participate in events that match their interests, while fostering connections through groups.

-To run the frontend of this project first navigate to ./yallanow-frontend
+To run the project first navigate to ./yallanow-frontend

 ```bash
 cd ./yallanow-frontend